sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 Because WordPress' comment system is open, it attracts unwanted comments.
 Such comments are often automatically inserted to share backlinks.
 Websites with spammy content are rendered as low-quality by users and search engines alike.

-To reduce comment spam, you could manually moderate the comments, but this is very time consuming.
+To reduce comment spam, you could manually moderate the comments, but this is very time-consuming.
 Luckily, the Honeypot extension stops automatically inserted comments, saving you loads of time while improving SEO.

 ### A non-intrusive extension

-Honeypot is for catching robots, not humans.
+The Honeypot extension is for catching robots, not humans.
 So, visitors shouldn't notice its presence.

 This extension protects all themes and plugins that use the default WordPress comment forms.
 This includes WooCommerce product reviews.

 Apart from other anti-spam techniques, like captcha or an answer field, a honeypot is hidden from visitors.
-This means the visitors doesn't need to interact with the anti-spam technique, improving user experience.
+This means the visitors don't need to interact with the anti-spam technique, improving the user experience.
 In short, your site is protected from spam in the background.

 This extension also has an unmeasurably low server memory and CPU footprint, and it only adds roughly 160 bytes to your page's source.
 So, there's no performance difference with or without the extension.

 All this makes the Honeypot extension more favorable to other solutions.

-### Four methods
+### How it works: Four methods

 Robots that leave spammy comments use different techniques leaving comments.
 To counter various techniques, four powerful blockades will be implemented on your site when you activate the Honeypot extension.

 All methods include randomization, they prevent robots programmatically bypassing the checks.

-All four methods combined block a wide overlapping spectrum of robot spamming techniques.
+All four methods combined block a broad overlapping spectrum of robot spamming techniques.
 Therefore, Honeypot has a **99.98% catch-rate**.

 #### First method: Static CSS